 The Riverwood Cabins team has built a relationship with a bank that specializes in construction lending and home mortgages specifically for prefab and modular log cabins.
 They have completed nearly 1,000 construction mortgages and they would love to share the lending process with you.
 They are open to your unique situation and are able to provide great mortgage plans and flexibility.
 If you are looking for a friend in the mortgage business, we can certainly connect you.

 A home equity loan can be an affordable and accessible way to buy your log cabin.
 If you’ve owned your home for some time it’s likely that the equity you’ve built up there can be a great source of capital to use in acquiring your dream cabin.

 Home Equity Loans come in all shapes and sizes.
 Currently, there are home equity loans available at 4.65% that are interest only, which allow you to pay $262.50 per month in interest only on a $70,000 loan.
 That low payment could allow you to stay in your home for a number of years, enjoy your cabin, then sell your home and move into the cabin full time if you want to.

 Partner With Friends or Family

 Log cabins are often enjoyed with a group of friends or family, so it can make sense to share the cost of a cabin among all the parties.
 A $70,000 vacation property with a log cabin split among four friends is only $17,500 per person.
-That’s a less than the cost of some new Harley Davidsons, and you your stake in the property is likely to increase in value instead of decrease in value.
+That’s less than the cost of some new Harley Davidsons, and your stake in the property will likely increase in value!
 Plus, you can enjoy the investment with your friends and family for decades.